Eucharistic Miracle of Lanciano

 When inquiring into the origins of the Lanciano relics, the first question is chronological: what is the latest date they could have emerged?
 To answer this, we need to trace the documentary evidence for the relics, working backwards.

 The chronicler Fella reports that in 1560 two Basilian monks stole a parchment codex, written in both Greek and Latin, that contained the traditional account of the miracle.
-The bilingual format is telling: it would have been entirely appropriate for an authentic document from the eleventh century, when Basilian refugees settled in Lanciano.
+The bilingual format is telling: it would have been entirely appropriate for an authentic document written between the 8th and 10th centuries, when Basilian monks migrated to Italy.
 Meanwhile, it would have been unnecessary and impractical for an early modern forger.
-Though the codex was stolen, the Franciscans had memorized its contents, and later sources—including the 1636 epigraph—preserve its narrative.19
+Though the codex was stolen, the Franciscans had memorized its contents, and later sources—including the 1636 epigraph—preserve its narrative.20

 2.2 - Procurement